Saturday, May 7, 2011

 "Carry On Wayward Son" from Kansas...

-1977: The Eagles charted a sixth week at #1 on the Album chart with Hotel California, all in the midst of one of the #2 Album of the Rock Era--Rumors by Fleetwood Mac, which just happened to be #2 on this date.
+1977: The Eagles charted a sixth week at #1 on the Album chart with Hotel California, all with The #2 Album of the Rock Era*--Rumors by Fleetwood Mac, which just happened to be #2 on this date, bearing down on it.
 The Soundtrack to A Star Is Born was third with Marvin Gaye Live at the London Palladium in fourth.
 Stevie Wonder's epic Songs in the Key of Life edged out the debut from Boston--three of the all-time Top 10 albums were out at the same glorious time.
 The rest of the Top 10: The Soundtrack to "Rocky", the Isley Brothers with Go For Your Guns, Jethro Tull edged up with Songs from the Wood and Kansas grabbed #10 with Leftoverture.

 1978: Bob Dylan sold 90,000 tickets in less than eight hours for upcoming shows at the Wembley Empire Pool in London.